Table of Contents

-Though today’s ‘antiretroviral therapy’ doesn’t cure HIV, it can prevent the virus from replicating.
+Though today’s antiretroviral treatment doesn’t cure HIV, it can prevent the virus from replicating.
 In other words, it is like removing all oxygen from a burning building.
-You aren’t getting rid of the fire in the building directly, but cutting off its fuel source so it can no longer burn.
+You aren’t getting rid of the fire in the building directly but you are cutting off its fuel source so it can no longer burn.

 In order for HIV to be effective as a virus, and eventually turn into AIDS, it needs to be able to produce more of itself.
 With early detection and treatment, you’re stopping that from happening.